 Children that Sleep in the Same Bed as Their Parents

-Many children want to sleep in the same bed with their parents.
-This is a very common practice in families and doing it has its advantages and disadvantages.
+Many children want to sleep in the same bed with their parents. during their first years of life.
 Some of the reasons why children do it is because they’re scared of the dark, they fear being left alone or they’re attached to their parents.

 When it comes to older children, it’s easier to get them to understand that they should sleep in their own bed.
 Some children are even able to gradually create an attachment with their bedroom.

 Children that sleep in the same bed as their parents: fear of the dark

 Being afraid of the dark is one of the most common reasons why children want to sleep in the same bed with their parents.
 The child is simply afraid of the nighttime or being in the dark.
 This is why they seek support from their parents inside their bedroom.
 This is shown in this case study published in the Journal of Clinical Psychology with Children and Adolescents.

 In general, children who are afraid of the dark express their fear.
 Therefore, you’ll be able to find a solution.
 You can easily notice their problem and you’ll be able to take care of it.
 Thus, you won’t have the need to guess why your child doesn’t want to sleep in their bedroom or waste your time figuring out another reason for their fear.

 You should pay attention to your child’s possible fear of the dark.
 This fear can be so intense that in some cases the child may suffer from nyctophobia.
 It may be possible that you aren’t aware of this phobia or believe that this behavior is something normal and temporary for your child.

 It’s normal for children to feel fear or to be afraid of being alone.
 This is usually overcome over time, little by little, as they see that there’s nothing wrong with being alone sleeping in their room.